Robin Millar (producer): Charity work promoting skills and training

-In July 2017 Millar became a founder trustee of the Institute for Apprenticeships and Technical Education.
-He was a founder trustee of the National Skills Academy for Creative & Cultural from 2008 to 2011 and was instrumental in the project to build The Backstage Centre, part of High House Purfleet.
+In July 2017 Millar became a founding director of the Institute for Apprenticeships and Technical Education.
+He remained a director until it merged with Skills England in 2025.
+He was a founder trustee of Creative and Cultural Skills, formerly the National Skills Academy for Creative & Cultural, from 2008 to 2016 and was instrumental in the project to build The Backstage Centre, part of High House Purfleet.
 Co-located with the Royal Opera House's Bob and Tamar Manoukian Production Centre, the centre hires out its Sound Stage and recording studios to professional companies whilst hosting training courses for young people in backstage skills.
 In 2016 Millar led a charity recording from the Centre involving MPs, the local choir and professional singers to raise funds in memory of MP Jo Cox.
-From 2011 to 2015 Millar was a trustee of Creative & Cultural Skills.
-In 2020 he was appointed chair of the disability charity Scope.
+From 2020 to 2026 he was chair of the disability charity Scope.
 He has produced music events for charity including when a Patron at UNHCR and was a global ambassador for Leonard Cheshire Disability for eight years.